iwasz/oledgui/README.md

   * tip : you can use std::ref
 * c::text_buffer : c::string + cbegin & cend
   * tip : you can use std::ref

+* utf8 strings can confuse the length calculation (no UTF8 library is used here, and in general utf8 is not supported).
+If this is a case, use layout: hbox<1> (label ("▲"))